-- If there are other executables listed in packages/files/scripts beside the executables that are specified in the action field, the author of the executables must manage the required permissions. - 16.
-Click DONE. - 17.
-Click NEXT. - 18.
-Under YAML Review, review the package information you entered and click SAVE.
-You have successfully built and uploaded a new package update. - 19.
-The newly created package appears listed as shown below:
+- If there are other executables listed in packages/files/scripts beside the executables that are specified in the action field, the author of the executables must manage the required permissions.

+- 16. Click DONE.

+- 17. Click NEXT.

+- 18. Under YAML Review, review the package information you entered and click SAVE.
+You have successfully built and uploaded a new package update.

+- 19. The newly created package appears.